Shim06/Terraria-Fishing-Bot/README.md

 * Ensure that the fishing area is well-lit and maximize visibility of the sonar potion text, while avoiding any obstructions such as the mouse cursor.
 * Configure the Quick Buff function to be bound to the key `B` in the game's keybind settings
 * Upon selecting the desired catches, equip your fishing rod of choice and right-click on the desired fishing spot and wait until the bot casts the fishing rod.
-* Ensure the correct UI scaling is being used for game.
+* Ensure the correct in-game UI scaling is being used for game.
 See [UI Scaling Percentage](#UI-Scaling-Percentage) for more information.

 ## UI Scaling Percentage
-Use the given UI Scaling percentages according to your screen resolution:
+Use the given in-game UI Scaling percentages according to your screen resolution:
 * 3840 x 2160 - 200%
 * 2560 x 1440 - 134%
 * 1920 x 1080 - 100%